 Enjoy remodeling.
 Seems like a simple idea, right?
 Remodeling your home should be enjoyable.
 You should be able to engage with a remodeling partner and talk about goals, wishes, and long-term plans.
 You should be able to review and iterate on different designs, so you can understand what all of your options might be.
 You should be able to have honest conversations about money upfront to avoid pricing surprises later on in the process.
 You should have a single point of accountability so praise, questions, comments, or concerns only have one place to go.
 You should know when your project is going to start and when it will be complete.
 You should be given a warranty that will provide you with peace of mind and have a team in place to make good on that promise should the need arise.
 These things, and many more, should happen for every person on every project.
 As we’ve all heard too many times, these things are unfortunately rare.
 I hope by now you see where I’m going with this – rare, yes, but not impossible.
 In fact, these services have been part of BOWA’s process for the last 30 years.
-We’ve been doing them for so long that when we started, the Redskins were the best team in the NFL, George Michael had just started singing about Faith, and Dan Quayle had just learned he was no Jack Kennedy.
+We’ve been doing them for so long that when we started, the Washington Football Team was the best team in the NFL, George Michael had just started singing about Faith, and Dan Quayle had just learned he was no Jack Kennedy.

 You know the proverb about a thousand miles and a single step?
 I’m not sure that it will take a thousand miles to get from reading this blog post to you having a beautiful new space – although it would be interesting to strap a FitBit to everyone who works on the project to see how close we get.
 Anyway, point is, a lot happens between now and then.
 The most important part though?
 The first step.
 Luckily for you, we make that easy.